Modern Library Republishes The Awakening with an Introduction by Carmen Maria Machado

 Praeger has published The Historian’s Awakening: Reading Kate Chopin’s Classic Novel as Social and Cultural History (2019), edited by Bernard Koloski.
 The book is aimed at faculty and students reading Kate Chopin’s novel in its historical context.

-It includes a copy of the novel with 200 annotations focused on historical elements.
+It includes a copy of the novel with 200 annotations and 19 illustrations focused on historical elements.
 It includes also a preface for teachers, a chronology of historical events relevant to the novel, a guide for pronouncing the names of the novel’s characters, an introductory chapter about Kate Chopin’s life, and a chapter about the historical context of The Awakening, with an emphasis on nineteenth-century social and cultural realities of class, gender, ethnicity, and modernity.
 At the end is an extensive bibliography and index.

 The Third Norton Critical Edition of The Awakening